simplysindy/routiny/README.md

 # Routiny

-A task management and personal productivity application built with Next.js, TypeScript, and AI-powered coaching features.
+A personal productivity application with AI-powered coaching features, built with Next.js, TypeScript.

 ## Features